These States Have the Highest and Lowest Minimum Wages

 Which states have the lowest minimum wage?

-These states and territories have the lowest minimum wage rates in the U.S.:
+These states have the lowest minimum wage rates in the U.S.:

 - Georgia: $5.15